Jairgon/Detection-between-Horses-vs-Humans/README.md

 # Detection-between-Horses-vs-Humans
-This project recognizes whether an image is a person or a horse.
+this project recognizes if an image is a person or a horse using imported weights from the inceptionV3 model.